 As an employee of Lone Star College (LSC), individuals can take advantage of a variety of benefits and opportunities to add to your quality of your life.
 The following information is designed to provide individuals with a summary of benefits offered by the Employee Retirement System of Texas, (ERS).
 The following are available to all regular full-time employees.
 Some benefits will require evidence of insurability if not selected during the initial new hire period.
 For additional information on ERS benefits, go to: https://www.ers.texas.gov or click here for a summary of all ERS benefits.

 Health Select/United HealthCare is available for all full-time LSC employees.
 All newly hired full-time employees and their eligible dependents will have a 60-day waiting period (calendar days), the effective date is the first of the following month for health insurance coverage under Health Select (Point of Service - POS plan).
 Coverage includes prescription drug plan, vision discount plan and basic life insurance.
 In-network service requires a primary care physician (PCP) and requires referrals for network specialist.
 For additional health coverage information, click here.

 Provided that the employee is participating in the medical coverage Health Select, Employee Retirement System (ERS) provides $5000 of Basic Term Life insurance at no cost.
 The Basic Term Life insurance also includes a $5,000 Accidental Death and Dismemberment benefit.

-ERS offers three dental plan options, two of which are administered by Humana Dental.
+ERS offers two dental plan options, two of which are administered by Humana Dental.
 The State of Texas Dental Discount Plan is administered by Careington.
 These plans do not run concurrently.